pnplab/convert_app/README.md

 # PANSS and SAPS/SANS (sub)scores converter

 This Shiny app (http://shiny.rstudio.com) converts scores between the Positive and Negative Syndrome Scale (PANSS; Kay et al., 1987, Schizophr Bull, 13: 261-276) and the Scale for the Assessment of Positive Symptoms or Scale for the Assessment of Negative Symptoms (SAPS/SANS; Andreasen, 1984, 1983, University of Iowa).
-Beyond conversions for global indices of positive and negative symptoms (van Erp et al., 2014, Schizophr Res, 152: 289-294), the app allows converting positive (delusions, disorganization, hallucinations) and negative (amotivation, expressivity, cognition) subscores between scales, as described in Grot et al, 2020, PsychArXiv (DOI).
+Beyond conversions for global indices of positive and negative symptoms (van Erp et al., 2014, Schizophr Res, 152: 289-294), the app allows converting positive (delusions, disorganization, hallucinations) and negative (amotivation, expressivity, cognition) subscores between scales, as described in Grot et al, 2021, Psychiatry Res, 305:114199, doi: 10.1016/j.psychres.2021.114199 (preprint doi: 10.31234/osf.io/9nzd8).

 Interactive conversion equations are available in the software R through the Shiny package: **_install.packages("shiny")_** and **_install.packages("shinyjs")_**.
 Scores conversion between scales will be performed using the following command line: **_shiny::runGitHub("pnplab/convert_app")_**.